Mermur/mermur/README.md

 ## Usage

 So if you've used Mermur before, you already know how simple it is.
 There is almost no need for this usage section.
-For new-comers, we've left a non-working test server deployed at [mermur.meteor.com](https://mermur.meteor.com) if you want to get an idea of how it works.
+For new-comers, we've left a test server deployed at [test.mermur.it](http://test.mermur.it) if you want to get an idea of how it works.
 Just for clarity, here are the steps.

 * Select the 'Send Mermur' Button
 * Enter 10-Digit Phone Number